Drowsy Driving Accident Lawyer in Winter Haven

-Talk to a Winter Haven drowsy driving accident lawyer at Brooks Law Group today.
+Talk to a drowsy driving accident lawyer in Winter Haven at Brooks Law Group today.
 Our team of proven injury attorneys is committed to obtaining maximum results for each and every client.
 Not only that, we can do the majority of the legal work with as few disruptions to your life as possible.
 Let us pursue justice while you focus on healing.

 Call or contact us today for a free consultation.

 A lack of sleep affects the body in many ways, especially a person’s ability to drive safely.
 According to the National Sleep Foundation, a driver that is operating with little to no sleep 24 hours prior to getting behind the wheel is functioning at the same level as someone who is drunk driving.

 - Poor judgment when reacting to traffic and road conditions

 - Delayed motor skills